Uganda’s Best Wildlife Parks – Places and Destinations

 Bwindi Impenetrable Forest National Park in Southwest Uganda, home to over half of the Mountain Gorillas in the world, best spot for Birding in Africa.
 Bwindi Impenetrable Forest is much more than Mountain Gorillas for you to partake in.
 (Gorilla Habituation Experience is now offered)

 Bwindi Impenetrable Forest is not only home to Mountain Gorillas but a UNESCO World heritage, a prime birder site and anyone that wold enjoy hiking through this ancient forest.

-Mgahinga Gorilla National Park is one of the most scenic parks in Uganda, small but there are many and varied activities for you to partake in while on Safari in Uganda.
+Mgahinga Gorilla National Park, is one of the most scenic parks in Uganda, small but there are also many and varied activities for you to partake in while on Safari in Uganda.

 There are many activities that you do here such as Volcano Climbing, Gorilla Tracking, interactive cultural walks with the Batwa People-the original People of the forest, Caving, Birding, nature walk and hikes, and visit the Golden Monkey and either track them or spend 4 hours with them in the Golden Monkey Habituation experience where you are with researchers and guides.